sethkor/s3kor/README.md

 # s3kor
-AWS S3 command line tools built in [Go](https://golang.org/) using multiple threads for fast parallel actions like copy, list and remove to AWS S3.
+Fast AWS S3 command line tools built in [Go](https://golang.org/) using multiparts and multiple threads for fast parallel actions like copy, list and remove to AWS S3.
 It's intended as a drop in replacement for the [aws cli s3](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html) set of commands so all flags, values and args should be the same with the exception of a few new ones.

 Easiest way to install if you're on a Mac or Linux (amd64 or arm64)  is to use [Homebrew](https://brew.sh/)